 Other foreign currency contracts.
 We have certain foreign currency options classified as other foreign currency contracts.
 The valuation of foreign currency options is determined using an income approach.
 The primary inputs into the valuation represent the forward interest rate swap curve, foreign currency exchange rates, forward interest rate, foreign currency exchange rate volatility, foreign equity index volatility and time value component associated with the optionality in the derivative.
-As a result of the significant unobservable inputs associated with the forward interest rate, foreign currency exchange rate volatility and time rate, foreign equity index volatility and foreign equity index volatility and foreign equity index volatility inclus volatility inclus associated with the forward interest rate, foreign equity index volatility and foreign equity index volatility inclus associated with the optionality inputs, the derivative is classified as Level 3.
+As a result of the significant unobservable inputs associated with the forward interest rate, foreign currency exchange rate volatility and times volatility and times associated with the forward interest rate, foreign currency exchange rate volatility.

+tility and foreign equity index volatility inputs, the derivative is classified as Level 3.
 As foreign currency exchange rate volatility and foreign equity index volatility increases, the change in our valuation of these options will be favorable.
 We also have foreign currency forward contracts where the valuation is determined using an income approach.
 The primary inputs into the valuation represent the forward foreign currency exchange rates, which are generally considered observable inputs and results in the derivative being classified as Level 2.